webalys-hq/streamlinehq-npm/README.md

 # Deprecation notice
+Streamline NPM package is deprecated and will be deleted completely on 1st November 2022, read the full story [here](https://medium.com/streamline-icons/how-streamline-narrows-down-its-focus-eac6fdb5c6f2).

-Unfortunately the streamline npm package architecture is brittle and over-engineered.
+Unfortunately the Streamline NPM package architecture is brittle and over-engineered.
 Please download the images directly from our website and insert them into your project as files which will always be reliable.
-Use this package at your own risk.
+Streamline team is focused on ensuring that our web application provides the best user experience for developers' use cases.

+---

 # NPM package for Streamline icons and illustrations
 This is a small library which downloads Streamline assets you have access to into your local folder so that they can be used in your Javascript project.